tim-schneider/nexus-ansible-collection/docs/README.md

 - create cleanup policy for format 'all' (and therefore can not be created through this role)
 - useTrustStoreForIndexAccess docker proxy (and therefore can not be set through this role)
 - yumsigning cant be fetched through the API (and therefore not updated through this role) but it can be set for new repos
-- raw.contentdisposition cant be fetched through api (and therefore not updated through this role) but it can be set for new repos
+- raw.contentdisposition for groups cant be fetched through api (and therefore not updated through this role) but it can be set for new repos
 - aptSigning cant be fetched through api (and therefore not updated through this role) but it can be set for new repos
 - conanProxy.conanVersion cant be fetched through API (and therefore not updated through this role) but it can be set for new repos